Whether you’re a first time business owner or seasoned entrepreneur, your new clothing store will benefit from having a formal boutique business plan.

 It’s important to look at what your competitors are doing to get a sense of which needs are being met and where the biggest gaps in the market lie.
 Make sure you explain how you’re positioning yourself and why you offer something different or better than what already exists.
 Include the following information:

 - Competitor analysis: who are your competitors?
 What seems to be working for them and what doesn’t?
 How long have your competitors been in business?
 Are they growing?
+Make sure you categorize your competition into direct and indirect competitors in your boutique business plan.
+Direct competitors will be anyone who is targeting your exact niche, while indirect competitors will be big chain retailers and department stores who offer an alternative experience to what you’re building.

 - Industry trends: talk about the current trends and future predictions for your industry.
 Is it popular or growing?
+How have these trends impacted your niche?
+Can you expect these trends to keep growing—and what proof do you have that the popularity of your chosen focus isn’t just a passing fad?

 - SWOT analysis: a SWOT (strengths, weaknesses, opportunities and threats) analysis details exactly what it sounds like it does.
 Think about what your biggest strengths and opportunities are, as a business.
 On the flip side, is there anything that may be a potential threat to your success?

 - Target customer: what kind of person you’re aiming to target.
 Who is going to shop at your store?
 Where do they live, how old are they and what are their main pain points?
 What are they looking to get out of a clothing store, and how will you serve their needs?
+Do you have any data about your particular target’s spending power and shopping habits?

 Clothing marketing strategies

 As a new business, you’ll need to promote yourself to bring customers in the door.
-Use this section of your business plan to explain to investors and your team how you intend to do that.
+Use this section of your boutique business plan to explain to investors and your team how you intend to do that.

 - Which marketing channels do you plan to use?
 Are you going to use email marketing, social media marketing, SEO blogging, PR or influencer marketing?